 It seems my Twitter posts about being able to run on-premises workloads brokered by Windows Virtual Desktop (WVD), an Azure offering, caused quite a stir.
-So far it has been a great, vivid discussion with Denis Gundarev (a very sharp, long-time friend – he knows how much I love him and his no-BS approach – now a Microsoft employee within the RDS team).
+So far it has been a great, vivid discussion with the community.

 As many asked how was this possible and how this was done, here we are, with this blog post.